-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - We do not have a calendar year deductible for services described in this section. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9, About coordinating benefits and other coverage including with Medicare. - YOUR PHYSICIAN MUST GET APPROVAL FOR SOME MENTAL HEALTH AND SUBSTANCE MISUSE DISORDER PROCEDURES.
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • High Option - We have no calendar year deductible except for brand name only prescription drugs.
+The brand name only prescription drug calendar year deductible is \$100 per individual.
+Standard Option - The calendar year deductible is \$2,500 per individual, \$5,000 per family.
+The separate brand name only prescription drug calendar year deductible is \$300 per individual.
+Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9, About coordinating benefits and other coverage including with Medicare.
+YOUR PHYSICIAN MUST GET APPROVAL FOR SOME MENTAL HEALTH AND SUBSTANCE USE DISORDER PROCEDURES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan.
+We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. • OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
+Benefit Description You pay Note: The calendar year deductible applies to almost all benefits in this section.
+We say "not subject to deductible" when it does not apply.
+Professional Services High Option Standard Option When part of a treatment plan we approve, we cover Your cost-sharing Your cost-sharing professional services by licensed professional mental responsibilities are no greater responsibilities are no greater health and substance use disorder treatment than for other illnesses or than for other illnesses or practitioners when acting within the scope of their conditions. conditions. license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.